ImperialCollegeLondon/pyrealm/docs/source/development/overview.md

 1. Check that the continuous integration testing passes and fix any issues causing test failures.

-1. Request reviews from other package developers.
+1. Request reviews from other package developers using the Review section on the PR page.
 A PR cannot be merged into `develop` until at least one approving review has been added to the code.
 Reviews will often suggest changes to the code and you should discuss those suggestions and implement them.

+   Hopefully, you will have talked to other developers during the process of writing the PR and should have some ideas of who to ask for a review.
+If not, please request [`davidorme`](https://github.com/davidorme) to review the PR and we can then work out which of the core team is best placed to give feedback.

 1. Once a PR has been approved, the PR can be merged into `develop` and the branch can be deleted.

+   The `Merge Pull Request` button provides alternative merge strategies.
+The default is to create a "merge commit" - all of the commits on the PR are merged individually to `develop` - but you can also "squash and commit" - which squashes all of the commits into a single commit and message before merging.
+Squashing commits can be really helpful to avoid a bunch of minor 'typo' commit messages, but can also make it harder to find commits that made bigger changes on a branch.
+In general, we use "merge commits", but if the commit history on a branch is mostly a sequence of minor edits, feel free to squash.

 ## The package development environment